 Installing dehumidifiers is the most effective way to monitor and control relative humidity within the desired range (40% to 55%).
 Even though several types of dehumidifiers can be used to control air moisture, there are two which have been proven to be appropriate for use in data control centers.

-A desiccant dehumidifier is a special type of neither humidifier since it neither has evaporator coils (cooling metal coils) nor any refrigerant.
+A desiccant dehumidifier is a special type of humidifier since it neither has evaporator coils (cooling metal coils) nor any refrigerant.
 Contrary to that, they have a hygroscopic material (desiccant) which adsorbs moisture from the air.
-Once they are saturated, they are then recharged by a heater, which reverses the chemical process, causing it to lose the moisture it had absorbed.
+Once they are saturated, they are then recharged by a heater, which reverses the chemical process, causing them to lose the moisture it had absorbed.

 A condensation dehumidifier operates by a principle of cooling of air below the dew point, resulting in condensation of moisture.
-It has a fan that sucks in air through the system.
+It has a fan that sucks in the air through the system.
 The air passes through a compressor cooling system, which consists of a pressurized circulating refrigerant.
 As air comes into contact with the condensers, water droplets are formed which then accumulate at the condensation tank.
 The air then passes to the other side with much lower humidity.

 Which is the Best Dehumidifier for Your Data Center?

 A condensation dehumidifier is considered the most appropriate because it is relatively cheaper than a desiccant dehumidifier.
 Additionally, it is more effective at higher humidity and temperature levels.
 That means that it can get rid of large amounts of atmospheric moisture.
 It is recommended to use AlorAir Storm Elite dehumidifier, it will be your best choice.